 A lot of tooth powders have fluoride too.
 Fluoride strengthens your teeth and protects them from decay.
 Although a toothpaste or powder needs to contain fluoride to get the seal of approval from the American Dental Association, not every product contains it, so you'll have to check the ingredients.

-There are a few differences when it comes to what's in toothpaste and tooth powder.
-Toothpastes often have thickeners and humectants, which keep them from becoming crumbly.
-Since tooth powders are dry, they don't need humectants.
-Some tooth powders also contain ingredients such as charcoal, clay or herbs, which are thought to provide additional whitening or cleaning.
+There are a few differences between toothpaste and tooth powder.
+Toothpaste often contains thickeners and humectants, which keep them consistently moist and smooth.
+Tooth powders are meant to be dry, so they don't contain humectants.
+Depending on the brand, some tooth powders also contain charcoal, clay, herbs, or other natural ingredients to promote whitening.

 Tooth powders are becoming more popular and more available online.
 However, you may not find them as widely available on store shelves just yet.

 Toothpaste is the golden standard that has been shown to clean your teeth effectively.
 But you can use tooth powder or toothpaste, as long as the toothpowder has similar ingredients.
 To use tooth powder, run your toothbrush's bristles under water and shake the tooth powder over the bristles.
 Once you have a small amount of powder coating, the bristles, brush your teeth as usual.

 There haven't been many clinical studies on the effectiveness of tooth powder compared to toothpaste.
 One 2017 study in the Compendium of Continuing Education in Dentistry examined toothpaste and tooth powder's effectiveness by measuring the amount of plaque and gingivitis.
 Researchers reported that the tooth powder group was significantly superior to the toothpaste group in controlling dental plaque and gingivitis for six months.